Never ask someone whose childhood nickname was Miss Prissy to go on a hiking trip with you. It never ends well.

 “Susie,” I said through gritted teeth, “This will be a rugged hike in the backwoods.
 Not one of the experienced hikers is taking makeup or jewelry.
 What does that tell you?”

-“It tells me that I will be the prettiest one there!” she answered cheerfully.
+“It tells me that I’ll be the prettiest one there!” she answered cheerfully.

 “Who are you trying to impress?”
 I asked with a sigh of frustration.
 “The squirrels?
 The other sweaty hikers?
 The fishermen, who smell like bait?”

 I thought I had made my point until we got ready for bed on the first night at the cabin.
-I got into my worn flannel nightgown and knee socks.
-Susie swept dramatically out of the bathroom in a billowing, black-and-gold floral negligee, matching robe and mohair trimmed mules.
+I got into my worn flannel nightgown and my husband’s wool hunting socks.
+Susie swept dramatically out of the bathroom in a billowing, black-and-gold floral negligee, matching robe and mohair trimmed slippers.

 “Who are you supposed to be?”
 I asked wryly.
 “Nineteen – forties movie star Gloria Swanson?”